 If you're ready to explore how to (re)find your way that is wholly emergent from you and not how others wish you to be, we might be a good match.

-Therapy is a commitment, but when you invest the time and space to learn to listen deeply to yourself, stuckness dislodges, creativity emerges and transformation can happen.
+When you invest the time to learn to listen deeply to yourself in therapy, stuckness dislodges, creativity emerges, and transformation can happen.

-Like all complex undertakings it can bring up the whole gamut of emotions, but in my experience it is worth endeavoring to yield a deeper trust in yourself and your voice and the freedom to imagine how things could be different.
+Therapy can bring us into contact with the whole range of emotions, which can be challenging at times.
+In my experience, the endeavor can yield a deeper trust in yourself and your voice and allow for the freedom to imagine how things could be different.

-As a woman of color and adult child of immigrants, your experiences of being marginalized matters to me and I am committed to examining the impact of interlocking systems of oppression on your life.
+As a person of color and adult child of immigrants, your experiences of being marginalized, disempowered or degraded matters to me and I am committed to examining the impact of interlocking systems of oppression on your life.

 I think of the unconscious like a rich wilderness that we can only hope to be in contact with when we aren’t looking at it straight on.
 It’s like putting our ears to the earth that is you and naming what we sense and observe and finding clues and signs that can help us make sense of what has been unresolved in you.

 For this reason when possible, I encourage free association rather than coming prepared to session, and we may talk about dreams, random associations that come up in session or between sessions, or even notice something that was related to an event weeks prior.

 Call or email me to set up a free 20-minute phone or video consultation, in which I will ask you some questions to learn what is motivating you to seek help, and you can ask me any questions too.

 Together we will decide if it makes sense to move forward and meet in person with Covid safety in mind or if you are a resident of California proceed to a secure telehealth video platform.

 My office is located on College Ave. (near Alcatraz Ave.) in Berkeley with easy street parking, free public parking at Safeway and Rockridge BART station a 12-minute walk away.